Business Requirements Document - Examples

 Example #6

-Need: When the user selects to delete a document, the system shall ask for confirmation.
+Need: When a user chooses to delete a document, the system should ask for confirmation.
 For example: "Are you sure you want to delete this document?".
-Users frequently delete important documents.
+Users frequently delete important documents by accident.

-Current State: At the moment, the system deletes the document without asking.
+Current State: At the moment, the system deletes documents instantly without asking.

-In this case, the presented need is not a business need, it is a user requirement.
-Since it is a requirement of a specific user group, not something which would be important to the whole organization, a BRD is not needed in this case.
-However, it is still a need that shares the same attributes with the business need, so its description usually includes the same parts: current state, assumptions, constraints, risks, possible solutions, etc. A BRD-like document could be created for operational requests, it just should not be called BRD and should not state it describes business needs.
+In this case, the presented need is not a business need; it is a user requirement.
+Because it is a requirement from a specific user group rather than something critical to the entire organization, a formal BRD is not required.
+However, it remains a need that shares attributes with business needs, so its description usually includes the same components: current state, assumptions, constraints, risks, and possible solutions.
+A BRD-like document can be created for operational requests, but it should not be titled a BRD or claim to describe high-level business needs.

 Example #7

-Need: According to a new regulatory requirement, a DocGen system must be modified in a way that the Purchase Contract document (id: DOC-577) will include a new paragraph stating that the client has signed the contract at the branch voluntarily and not under pressure.
+Need: According to a new regulatory requirement, the DocGen system must be modified so that the Purchase Contract document (ID: DOC-577) includes a new paragraph stating that the client signed the contract at the branch voluntarily and not under pressure.

-This example is also not a business need as stakeholders did not state a need, but rather a solution to some need.
-What they say is: “Just change the template in DocGen system, and you’re done.
+This example is also not a business need, as stakeholders have stated a solution rather than an underlying need.
+They are essentially saying: “Just change the template in the DocGen system and you’re done.
 Easy.”
-If the analyst accepts it and “just changes it,” he failed in his role.
-What if besides signing the printed-out paper contract at the branch, there is also a possibility to request the product online, generate the contract in PDF and sign it through SMS?
-What if this PDF version is generated in a different system using a different template format, and therefore it must be modified as well?
-Will the proposed solution deliver value?
-Apparently not.
-The bank will end up having customers who are going to sign a contract that will not include the mandatory statement.
+If the analyst accepts this at face value and “just changes it,” they have failed in their role.
+What if, besides signing a printed paper contract at a branch, customers can also request the product online, generate the contract as a PDF, and sign it via SMS?
+What if this PDF version is generated in a different system using a different template format and must be modified too?
+Will the proposed solution deliver full value?
+Clearly not.
+The bank would end up with customers signing contracts that lack the mandatory legal statement.

-Instead, a skilled analyst would look at the problem from a higher perspective and rephrase it to: "A new regulatory requirement orders us to put a statement to each purchase contract, making the client declare the contract has been signed voluntarily and not under pressure."
-Such a statement automatically triggers the analysis of all impacts the regulatory requirement could possibly have, resulting in a solution that describes all systems and artifacts which are needed to be changed.
+Instead, a skilled analyst would look at the problem from a higher perspective and rephrase it: "A new regulatory requirement mandates that we include a statement in every purchase contract ensuring the client declares the contract was signed voluntarily and not under pressure."
+This statement automatically triggers an analysis of all potential impacts, resulting in a solution that covers every system and artifact that needs to change.